 Jeanne writes under the pen name of Brice A York.
 Her website is https://briceayork.com.
 Having retired from the business world of financial services, she was able to transfer her publication skills to authoring books.
 She has authored the following: A memoir entitled: Crayons and the Purgatory Journals.
 Following with a historical fiction, The Fate of Lady Jane and a connecting documentary, The Odyssey of Flight 809.
 Also is a fantasy fiction novel, Sisterhood of the Alligators.
 Her newest ‘coming of age’ novel is entitled: American Fiddlesticks.

-She serves on the Board of Directors, as Treasurer of The Missouri Writers’ Guild.
+She serves on the Board of Directors, as Director at Large for The Missouri Writers’ Guild.
 She is first VP on the Executive Board for Welcome Club of St. Louis.
 Retired Executive: Fortune 500 company.

 She enjoys and is active on social media, both Twitter and Facebook.
 With her partner and three cats, she lives in St. Louis.
 In her spare time, she shops for vintage items and has her own online shop.
 Coffee lover and a true “Leo.”